 Watch as zookeepers care for and feed the four tiny cubs inside the Cub Den in the Asian Forest Sanctuary.
-They can be seen during feeding times at 10 am and 2:30 pm.
+Through Aug.
+2, they can be seen during keeper interaction times at 11 am and 5 pm.

 The quadruplets were born May 12 and are the fourth litter born to Chai Li (chai-lye) and her mate Nah Fun (nah-foon).
 Each of the cubs is named for flora found in the clouded leopards' native Southeast Asia.
 There are three males and one female in the unusually large litter.

 Clouded leopards, named for their thundercloud markings, are so shy and elusive that scientists don't have an accurate estimate of their wild population.
 Fewer than 100 live in accredited North American zoos.